 .. and It has taken a braided lifetime to recover and orchestrate all the material for both 'OceanLove Foundation' and 'LandLove Foundation' legacy to 'Restore Humanity' and to 'Restore The Cetacea Migration Pathways' inclusive to the sites where the Cetacea regenerate and calf as 'World Heritage'.

 It is only a matter of time now for 'OceanLove Foundation' correct vessels to come together along with our crew, and fleet - and who will care for the well-being of OceanLove Foundation mission and legacy.

 And it is only a matter of time now for LandLove Foundation team of practitioners to come together as a contribution to 'Restore Humanity' - and who will care for the well-being of LandLove Foundation mission and legacy.

-Along with the 'Universal Health Care' Reform to awaken Humanity as part of our global peoples upgrade.
+Along with the 'World Health Organization' and the 'Universal Health Care' Reforms to awaken Humanity as part of our global peoples upgrade.